samuelheuts/BayesianSAVRTAVR/README.txt

 This is the code to reproduce the analysis of the study:

-Bayesian interpretation of non-inferiority in transcatheter versus surgical aortic valve replacement trials: a systematic review and Bayesian meta-analysis
+Bayesian interpretation of non-inferiority in transcatheter versus surgical aortic valve replacement trials: a systematic review and meta-analysis

 By: